-Some of the houseboats are individually owned, but most of them are part of a bigger group, owned or co-owned by companies that handle the bookings, marketing, etc. In August 2018, I visited Srinagar with my partner and we stayed for three nights with the Snowgoose Group of Houseboats for Rs 1,710.
+Some of the houseboats are individually owned, but most of them are part of a bigger group, owned or co-owned by companies that handle the bookings, marketing, etc. In August 2018, I visited Srinagar with my travel partner and we stayed for three nights with the Snowgoose Group of Houseboats for Rs 1,710.

 How to Book?

 During off-peak seasons, it’s possible to just turn up at Dal Lake without any booking.
-There will be touts cum shikara rowers who will take you to the houseboats that they are affiliated with, from which they will get a commission for every guest they bring.
+There will be touts or shikara rowers who will take you to the houseboats that they are affiliated with, from which they will get a commission for every guest they bring.

-So, the better way is to book a houseboat in advance through booking apps like Booking.com.
+So, the best way is to book a houseboat in advance through booking apps like Booking.com.
 You will only pay the advertised rate, and on top of that, you can see pictures of the room and read reviews from previous guests.

 Snowgoose Group of Houseboats